nicolasard/fiserv-gateway-examples/URU_Market/README.md

 This kind of transactions applies for subscriptions, when the cardholder is going to be charged regulary.

-(!)
-Please note that we only support recurrent type for Sale transactions and without installments.
+:no_entry_sign: Please note that we only support recurrent type for *Sale* transactions and *without installments*. *We don't support PREAUTH in this type of transactions*

 The first transaction needs to be taged with